-How Much is Car Insurance in Oshawa Ontario
+How Much Does Car Insurance Cost in Oshawa

 *Methodology: We used a sample profile for a male driver aged 30 years with his own vehicle having mandatory coverage.
 He drives a Honda Civic 2012 car with an average mileage of 5000 – 8000 km per year to commute to work.
 He has a clean driving record history of 5 years with no accidents or collisions.

 We surveyed the car insurance prices in Oshawa for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.

 As with any Ontario city, all vehicles on the roads require mandatory amounts of insurance coverage.
 This coverage includes third-party liability coverage of $200,000 as well as several other classes of insurance but doesn’t feature collision or comprehensive portions.
 Most Oshawa motorists increase the liability amount.
 Coverage of $500,000 or $1 million gives greater protection against lawsuits resulting from an at-fault accident.

 Collision and comprehensive insurance, considered optional by the Ontario government, may be required when a motorist finances an automobile purchase.
 Lenders may insist on this coverage for the protection of the new purchase.
 While this drives up the cost of coverage, adjusting the deductible amount can fine-tune policy premiums.
 Raising the deductible amount puts more responsibility on the driver in the aftermath of an accident, but it reduces the premiums for both collision and comprehensive insurance.